 Players buy cards each turn to add to their decks, slowly growing more powerful as the game progresses.
 The gameplay is designed for two to four players.
 The goal is to have the most victory points when the game ends.

 The game is made up of 500 cards.
 There are three large piles of treasure cards: copper, silver, and gold.
-There are smaller piles of each victory card: provinces, duchies, and estates.
-30 curse cards come with the game.
-There are 250 Kingdom Cards, 10 each of 25 types.
+There are smaller piles of each victory card divided into provinces, duchies, and estates.
+There are 30 curse cards, and 250 kingdom cards, 10 each of 25 types.
 And finally, there is one placeholder card for each type of card mentioned above, as well as a trash-pile card.

-Finally, choose ten Kingdom cards to place on the table.
+Finally, choose 10 kingdom cards to place on the table.
 Players may agree upon these cards using any method they like.
 Generally speaking, it is useful to arrange them in ascending order of purchase cost.

-Each player receives 7 copper and 3 estates as a starting deck.
-Note that these estates come from the remainder in the box, and not from the victory pile already on the table.
+Each player receives seven copper and three estates as a starting deck.
+These estates come from the remainder in the box, and not from the victory pile already on the table.
 Each player shuffles their deck, draws five cards, and the game begins with whoever is chosen as the starting player.

 - Buy: You may purchase any one card in a pile on the table.
 To do so, play treasure cards from your hand until the value is at least as high as the purchase price of the card you want to buy.

 - Cleanup: The card you purchased, all cards that you played, and any cards remaining in your hand, are all placed in your discard pile.